csyonghe/csyonghe.github.io/_posts/2017-9-29-AnimationRetargeting.md

 ## Retargeting Animation to a Different Skeleton

 We ran into issues when trying to render a skinned character model (created by someone else) with animation data we captured in our MoCap lab.
 The major problem is that the skeleton definitions of the models and our animation data do not match up.
-For example, we got one character model from Adobe Fuse, which is pre-skinned against the standard Mixamo skeleton (which contains 67 bones), some other models also have their own skeletons.
+For example, we got one character model exported from Adobe Fuse, which is pre-skinned against the standard Mixamo skeleton (which contains 67 bones), and some other models also have their own skeletons.
 Our animation data is against a custom skeleton that has 19 bones.

 The mismatch in bone numbers is easy to address - the engine simply asks the user to provide a mapping file stating which bone in the animation file should be used to drive which bone in the model.
 This often referred to as "rigging" in many engines, basically it is just hooking up channels in an animation (each animation channel stores the transform key frames for a bone) to each bone of the model.

 However, there is another issue.
-My engine current implements skinning using the following transform sequence:
+My engine currently implements skinning using the following transform sequence:
 ```
 FinalVertexPosition = AnimationTransform * SkeletalInverseBindPose * MeshVertexPosition
 ```